wp-plugins/media-library-custom-fields/readme.txt

 This plugin is intended for WordPress theme and plugin developers who want to create a complex image presentations or galleries and require a few additional fields not provided by Media Library.

+Please note that this plugin isn't suitable for non-developers.
+To use custom fields you need to build your own custom plugin.

 Full documentation at [http://abcfolio.com/help/wordpress-media-library-custom-fields/](http://abcfolio.com/help/wordpress-media-library-custom-fields/).

 This plugin adds the following fields to each of the images in WordPress Media Library: